 You are free to visit the animals in the adoption area.
 Should there be one who seems to fit your needs based on the biography found hanging on the kennel, ask for more information at the front desk.
 If it seems like a good match, you can take an appropriate animal for a walk in our dog yard or sit with him in a visitation room to get to know him better.
-If you have a dog at home and are considering adopting another dog, we highly recommend that you bring your own dog with you and we will facilitate a dog meet between the dogs.
+If you have a dog at home and are considering adopting another dog, you may be required to bring your own dog with you and we will facilitate a dog meet between the dogs.
+This requirement does not apply to all dogs.
 Although not a guarantee on how the dogs may do together once home, this is another helpful step you can do to make the best decision for both 2-legged and 4-legged members of the family.
 (We ask that you do not bring any feline members of the family in to the shelter for meets.
 This is counter productive and can be very stressful for your cat.)

-Filling out an Adoption Survey is the next step.
+Filling out an Adopter Survey or Pet Picks Form is the next step.
 Our Client Care Team Members will review the information with you, helping you to assess whether the animal you have chosen will fit into your lifestyle, family, and home.

 We encourage you to take plenty of time to make your decision.
 Maybe the right animal for you isn’t here today.
-If there are still questions, we can put an animal on hold for a donation of $20 and because all animals adopted from the Longmont Humane Society will be spayed or neutered before leaving the shelter, it may be necessary for you to wait a few days before taking your new friend home, although most of our animals are ready to go with you on the same day.
+If there are still questions, we can put an animal on hold for $20 and for PUPPIES UNDER 6 MONTHS, there is also a $20 deposit required in addition to the hold fee.
+The puppy deposit is non-refundable and non-transferrable, however it will apply to the adoption fee for that specific puppy.
+Additionally, because all animals adopted from the Longmont Humane Society will be spayed or neutered before leaving the shelter, it may be necessary for you to wait a few days before taking your new friend home, although most of our animals are ready to go with you on the same day.